 Dorsal root ganglia are clusters of nerve cells — located on each side of the spinal vertebra — that relay pain and sensory signals coming from various parts of the body to the spinal cord and brain.
 DRG stimulation disrupts the signals by delivering small electrical pulses through a wire placed alongside the specific DRG associated with the source of the pain.
 This replaces extreme pain with a more bearable sensation, such as numbness or tingling.
 Scientists implant the device, which looks like a small pacemaker, in the lower back under the skin.
 A pain specialist sets the amount of current that it delivers according to the amount of pain a person experiences.

 Those who received the DRG stimulation, says lead author Robert J. McCarthy, who is a professor of anesthesiology at Rush Medical College, “had tried numerous therapies, from drugs to spinal cord stimulation to surgery, but got little to no lasting pain relief.”
-They reported “significant improvement in pain even after a year, which is notable,” he suggests, adding that, “For most, DRG stimulation really improved their quality of life.”
+They reported “significant improvement in pain even after a year, which is notable.”
+He added that, “For most, DRG stimulation really improved their quality of life.”
 A summary of the research is available in the ASA abstracts archive.

 If you have a back pain injury from an accident in MN, call us and speak with a lawyer for a free consultation.
 We will answer your questions and make sure you get the compensation for your back injury that you are entitled to.
 Our personal injury lawyers have more than 25 years’ experience successfully representing people throughout Minnesota.